MichaelMoroz/michaelmoroz.github.io/TODO/2024-9-01-WritingAnOptimizingTensorCompilerFromScratch.md

 Honestly speaking, I'm not sure If the win that TensorFrost has at small sizes is due to just having less overhead, or due to better kernels at small size.
 It might also be that the training step in PyTorch has huge overhead for the minibatch creation.
 In TensorFrost I have the entire dataset on GPU and use it directly without intermediate steps.

-As a bonus I captured the 16-128-512 pass in Nvidia Nsight, with debug regions
+As a bonus I captured the TensorFrost 16-128-512 pass in Nvidia Nsight, with debug regions (ran on RTX 3090)

 <center><img src="{{ site.baseurl }}/images/nsight_mnist.png" height="200px"></center>